chrisjalinsky/vagrant-ansible-openldap-lab/README.md

 Default passwords of ```12345``` have been defined for each user.

 NOTE: Users associated with the example ```dn: ou=groups,cn=admin,dc=mldap0,dc=lan``` have sudo rights.

+### Bash Profiles in LDAP
+Similar to the SSH Public Key schema in LDAP, a bash profile schema exists, which allows a user to define his/her own .bashrc file.

+If this attribute doesn't exist, the original .bashrc provided by /etc/skel/.bashrc and the pam.d mkhomedir.so will be present.